 Cave art includes many images that do not show hunters or animals.

+Interpretation/ interpret

+Ensure

+Upcoming/ incoming/ imminent

+Appeal/ charm n appeal to= attract v

+In contrast to = as opposed to

+Practice 做法

 P3 In an effort to include all the types of images in Upper Paleolithic cave art in a comprehensive interpretation, some researchers turned to aspects of how the human mind works during altered states of consciousness and what images the mind “sees" during different phases of altered states.
 This explanation is called “entoptic phenomena," and it argues that all modern human brains experience the same sets of visual images in the same progression.
 For example, during the first stage it is common to see geometric patterns; during the second stage, the brain begins to associate various geometric designs with real objects; and during the third stage, the brain sees actual animals, people, and monsters.
 Altered states can be achieved in many ways-drugs, intense dancing, sitting in absolute darkness as in a deep cave-and the entoptic-phenomena interpretation argues that cave-art images represent the "visions" seen during these experiences.

 Which of the sentences below best expresses the essential information in the highlighted sentence in the passage?
 Incorrect choices change the meaning in important ways or leave out essential information.